-Depending on the HVAC system installed and the outdoor temperature/humidity conditions, typical retail store systems may or may not be able to achieve a 2 to 4 air change rate, while still maintaining acceptable indoor temperatures and humidity.
-Therefore, the goal should be to achieve the maximum outdoor air ventilation rate possible at any given time without overloading the HVAC's system ability to properly condition the air to meet minimum acceptable comfort standards.
+Depending on the HVAC system installed and the outdoor temperature/humidity conditions, typical office systems may or may not be able to achieve a 2 to 4 air change rate, while still maintaining acceptable indoor temperatures and humidity.
+Therefore, the goal should be to achieve the maximum outdoor air ventilation rate possible at any given time without overloading the HVAC's system ability to properly condition the air.